SIDN/entrada/dnslib4java/README.md

-## pcaplib4java
+## dnslib4java
-This project is used to read pcap files.
+This project is used to read DNS wire format data.

-Based on the work of [RIPE NCC](https://github.com/RIPE-NCC/hadoop-pcap)

 ## License

-This project is distributed under the LGPL, see [LICENSE](LICENSE).
+This project is distributed under ?, see [LICENSE](LICENSE).